databrickslabs/dbldatagen/docs/source/multi_table_data.rst

 while introducing some pseudo-randomness in the values.

-Note - for real telephony systems, theres a complex set of rules around device ids (IMEI and related device ids), subscriber numbers and techniques for matching devices to subscribers.
+Note - for real telephony systems, there's a complex set of rules around device ids (IMEI and related device ids), subscriber numbers and techniques for matching devices to subscribers.
 Again, our goal here is to illustrate generating predictable join keys not full modelling of a telephony system.

 We use decimal types for ids to avoid exceeding the range of ints and longs when working with a larger numbers of customers.
+Even though our data set sizes are small, when using hashed values, the range of the hashes produced can be large.

 .. code-block:: python